This post was originally published on March 24, 2011, and updated on March 12, 2020.

 3. You will learn who is concerned and affected by these designations.

-Almost none of us that are involved with self-publishing will ever need to deal with books that are strippable or not.
+Most of us involved with self-publishing will never need to deal with books that are strippable or not.
 But, despite that fact, we still need to understand the book industry in its entirety.
-Understanding the terminology, jargon, terms-of-art, lingo, and slang, of the book publishing industry as a whole, can only help us become better and more successful at self-publishing.
+Understanding the terminology, jargon, terms of art, vocabulary, and slang, of the book publishing industry as a whole, can only help us become better and more successful at self-publishing.

 Here is a discussion of the terms “strippable” and “non-strippable” as they relate to printed books, and their covers.

-“Strippable” simply means that a book’s cover can be torn off, or stripped off, by the book retailer or distributor, and then sent back to the book publisher for a credit or refund.
-The publisher tells the book retailers and distributors which books that it will allow to be stripped, and which books cannot be stripped.
+“Strippable” means that a book’s cover can be torn off, or stripped off, by the book retailer or distributor and then sent back to the book publisher for a credit or refund.
+The publisher tells the book retailers and distributors which books it will allow being stripped and which books cannot be stripped.

 Each publisher has its own rules and guidelines about which books can be stripped.
-By stripping off the cover of a book, and sending the cover back to the publisher, without the body of the book, postage costs will be greatly reduced.
+Stripping off the cover of a book and sending the cover back to the publisher without the body of the book will significantly reduce postage costs.

-Obviously, it’s much less costly to send back a bunch of book covers than it is to send back a box of full books.
-After the cover is stripped off the book, the rest of the remaining book is supposed to be destroyed.
+It’s much less costly to send back a bunch of book covers than to send back an entire box of books.
+After the cover is stripped off the book, the rest of the remaining book is supposed to be destroyed by the bookseller.

-“Non-strippable” books are just the opposite of “strippable”.
+“Non-strippable” books are the opposite of “strippable.”
 “Non-strippable” means that a book cannot be returned to the publisher for a credit or refund unless the book is complete, with the cover intact.

 Who Is Involved With, Concerned About, And Affected by, Stripping Books?

-Stripping books is something that self-publishers will probably never need to be involved with.
-Strippable and non-strippable books are something that the large publishers, book distributors, and retail bookstores are involved with.
+Stripping books is something self-publishers will never need to be involved in.
+Strippable and non-strippable books are something that the large publishers, book distributors, and retail bookstores are engaged in.